sourcenetwork/defradb/docs/website/references/cli/defradb_keyring_generate.md

 ```
   -h, --help                help for generate
-      --no-encryption-key   Skip generating an encryption.
+      --no-encryption-key   Skip generating an encryption key.
 Encryption at rest will be disabled
+      --no-peer-key         Skip generating a peer key.
 ```

 ### Options inherited from parent commands